 Students will be evaluated on a continuing basis.
-The student must maintain an individual theory average of eighty percent (80%) in the following subjects:
+The student must maintain an individual theory average of eighty (80) in the following subjects:

-- 1. Worker Characteristics
+- 1. Basic Nursing- (Vocational Relationships, Nutrition, Geriatrics)

 - 2. Anatomy and Physiology

-- 3. Nursing Principles and Skills
+- 3. Nursing Fundamentals

-- 4. Basic Nursing (Nutrition, Geriatrics, Vocational Relations)
+- 4. Medical/Surgical Nursing 1 & 2

-- 5. Administration of Medications/ Basic IV Therapy
+- 5. Pharmacology 1 & 2

-- 6. Medical/Surgical Nursing 1 & 2
+- 6. Med Administration/Basic IV T

-- 7. Pharmacology 1 & 2
+- 7. Mental Health

-- 8. Mental Health
+- 8. Obstetrics

-- 9. Maternity Health
+- 9. Pediatrics

-- 10. Pediatric Nursing
+- 10. Advanced Vocational Relations

-- 11. Advanced Vocational Relations
+- 11. Worker Characteristics

-- 12. Clinical I, II, & III
+- 12. Clinical

-Graduation shall depend upon satisfactory completion of all requirements of the programincluding maintaining an average of 80 or above; maintaining satisfactory clinical performance; maintaining the required attendance record, including clinical hours; meeting the exit test score requirements, and adhering to the code of conduct.
+Graduation shall depend upon satisfactory completion of all requirements of the program-including maintaining an average of 80 or above; maintaining satisfactory clinical performance; maintaining the required attendance record; and adhering to the code of conduct.